Identifying native plants

 Stephen Bell et al. (2019) Flora of the Hunter Region.
 Read more here.

-Specific groups of plants
+Specific groups of plants and locations

 Margaret Bradhurst (2016) Native Orchids of Southern Sydney.
 Available here.

 Lynda McPherson (2019) Native Terrestrial Orchids of the Hunter Region Botanic Gardens.
 Read more here.